You can hide a dead body on the 2nd page of Google, a marketing joke goes.

 But not just random pieces of content created here and there.

-Your content needs to follow a structured content strategy, with an organized content planner, so you can churn out targeted content consistently and track its results.One pro tip for creating an SEO-friendly content strategy that delivers returns is to try to rank for topics instead of keywords.
+Your content needs to follow a digital content strategy, with an organized content planner, so you can churn out targeted content consistently and track its results.One pro tip for creating an SEO-friendly content strategy that delivers returns is to try to rank for topics instead of keywords.
 Click To Tweet

 2. Create quality content regularly

 And some pages on that topic may get high SERPs for specific keywords.

-You cannot expect to rank at the top with just creating one piece of content in 6 months.
+You cannot expect to rank at the top by just creating one piece of content in 6 months.
 Google loves fresh content, so consistency and regularity are key.